You are getting referrals. You are showing up on social. People are saying amazing things about you in DMs and group threads.

 This is the most common one I see with women who are 3 to 5 years into business.
 You wrote your website copy when you were just starting out.
 You were still figuring out who you served.
 You were trying to sound "professional" instead of sounding like yourself.

-And now?
-You have evolved.
+Now you have evolved.
 Your offers have changed.
 Your audience has shifted.
 Your expertise has deepened.
 But your website still reads like 2021 You wrote it during a free trial of some template platform.

 2. People Tell You They Love Your Work But Never Inquire Through Your Site